Loading Events

 I hope I can find a secure place to settle, giving me enough time to create my art freely.
 Thats not too much to ask, is it?” — painter Zhang Dali

-Often referred to as the first independent Chinese documentary ever made, Bumming in Beijing: The Last of the Dreamers (1990) follows five young, migrant artists—photographer Gao Bo, playwright Mou Sen, writer Zhang Ci, and painters Zhang Dali and Zhang Xiaping—as they navigate the complexities of sociopolitical life in their adopted home of Beijing in the late 1980s.
+Often referred to as the first independent Chinese documentary ever made, Bumming in Beijing: The Last Dreamers (1990) follows five young, migrant artists—photographer Gao Bo, playwright Mou Sen, writer Zhang Ci, and painters Zhang Dali and Zhang Xiaping—as they navigate the complexities of sociopolitical life in their adopted home of Beijing in the late 1980s.

 Bumming in Beijing began its production life in 1988, as an episode of a CCTV documentary series which would eventually be shelved for being too sensitive for its depiction of restless, counterculture youths.
 In the fall of 1989, Wu discreetly revived the project, independently, relying on the close relationships that he had developed with his subjects to draw out their feelings on a range of hot-button contemporary issues—residence permits, economic inequality, the commodification of art, the position of women in the society, and the temptation to go abroad—and using his remnant CCTV resources to complete an initial, 134-minute version of the film.